Radha Ka Sangam

 Radha Ka Sangam is a 1992 Hindi romance film directed and produced by Kirti Kumar.
-The film features Govinda, Juhi Chawla, Kirti Kumar and Abhimanyyu Raj Singh as main characters.
-Originally, Divya Bharti was cast in the role of Radha, her first role.
-She was dropped due to disagreements with the director and Juhi Chawla was signed.
+The film features Govinda, Juhi Chawla, Kirti Kumar as main characters.

-Synopsis
+Plot

 Radha Ka Sangam is based on re-incarnation.
-It is shown that Govinda (Govinda) and Radha (Juhi Chawla) love each other and they get married, but after the marriage, things do not go in their favour.
+It is shown that Govinda and Radha love each other and they get married, but after the marriage, things do not go in their favour.
 A lot of tragic incidents happen in their lives.
 Govinda gets a jail sentence and Radha is also not well outside.
 When Govinda gets out of jail, another tragedy strikes.
 Do they meet in their next birth?
 What happens next?